ammarhakim/postgkyl/README.md

-* Since Python 3 has now all the vital parts (Python 3.6 is generally considered the first improved version over Python 2.7), an effort has been made to make PostGkyl Python 2/3 compatible.
+* Since Python 3 has now all the vital parts (Python 3.6 is generally considered the first improved version over Python 2.7), an effort has been made to make postpkyl Python 2/3 compatible.
 Please test your code against both versions (see conda [documentation](https://conda.io/docs/py2or3.html) how to maintain both versions).
 Checking `print a` to the code will result in revoking the repo access.

-* PostGkyl loosely follow the Python style conventions in PEP
+* postpkyl loosely follow the Python style conventions in PEP
   8. Python package `pep8` provides a useful [tool](https://pypi.python.org/pypi/pep8) to check the code.
 One exceptions the usage of camelNames instead of underscore_names.